How to apply Visit Contact

 Most of the classroom curriculum is delivered asynchronously online and is completed as homework.
 Instruction includes text, videos, images, simulation, interactions, and other online applications.
 Students must complete the online units of instruction, quizzes, and pre-lab work independently prior to coming to class.

-Synchronous classroom sessions complement the online education.
+Synchronous classroom sessions complement online education.
 These sessions provide students with the opportunity to collaborate with their peers, review material with program faculty, and confirm their understanding of the curriculum.
 Students connect via virtual classroom for these sessions.

 Laboratory sessions